Blog

 Here’s some links for the lids in the amateur community, who usually turn out to be “old hands” with 30+ years of “experience”, that, in their minds, cannot do any wrong, that are too lazy to actually stay in touch with what’s happening in the amateur radio community and the changes that are going on (without their acceptance none-the-less).

-If you’ve made it this far in the blog entry, you may be interested in The Story of /A. - The Hot Air Formula of Rag Chewing on HF
+- The Hot Air Formula of Rag Chewing on HF

 This formula is for HF Only (160m – 10m).
 It doesn’t apply outside of those bands.